Nishieee/Finger-Tarp/README.md

 - **Libraries:** OpenCV, NumPy

 ## Usage
-- **Setup: Attach a brightly colored cap to your fingertip.
+- **Setup**: Attach a brightly colored cap to your fingertip.
 Ensure the color is consistent and distinct from your background.
-- **Initialization: Start the application and position your finger in front of your webcam.
+- **Initialization**: Start the application and position your finger in front of your webcam.
-- **Interaction: Move your finger to draw.
+- **Interaction**: Move your finger to draw.
 The application tracks your finger's position and movement, rendering these as brush strokes on your digital canvas.

-- **System Architecture
+## System Architecture

 The application processes input in several stages:

-- **Color Detection: Identifies the color of the cap using the HSV color space.
+- **Color Detection**: Identifies the color of the cap using the HSV color space.
-- **Finger Tip Tracking: Utilizes contour detection to track the movement of the colored cap.
+- **Finger Tip Tracking**: Utilizes contour detection to track the movement of the colored cap.
-- **Drawing: Converts the tracked movements into brush strokes on the canvas.
+- **Drawing**: Converts the tracked movements into brush strokes on the canvas.

 ## How It Works
 The procedure is explained in four main steps: